Federal R+D Tax Credit

 - Involves well-reasoned methodology

-As you can see, this definition opens up the R + D opportunity for many more businesses, possibly yours.
+As you can see, this definition opens up the R&D tax credit qualifications to many more businesses, possibly yours.

 - Are your employees working on complex technical matters with uncertain outcomes?

 - Are they coming up with new ideas, solutions or alternatives?